 Law 12 Fouls and Misconduct

-CLARIFICATION ON HANDLING (New for 2021)
+CLARIFICATION ON HANDLING (New for 2025)

 For the purposes of determining handball offenses, the upper boundary of the arm is in line with the bottom of the armpit.

-- Scores in the opponents’ goal directly from their hand/arm, even if accidental, including by the goalkeeper
+- directly from their hand/arm, even if accidental, including by the goalkeeper

-- After the ball has touched their hand/arm, even if accidental, immediately scores in the opponents’ goal
+- immediately after the ball has touched their hand/arm, even if accidental

 |